migualex/geospatial-data/palm-tree-classification/README.md

-# Palm Tree Classification (Açaí vs Other Palm Species) — Deep Learning
+# Palm Tree Classification (Açaí vs Other Palm Species)

 This project is part of my Deep Learning studies using Python.
 The main goal is to classify and differentiate **açaí palm trees** from other palm species using machine learning and computer vision techniques.